MMNTM logo

 Clear Leader?

 In unverifiable domains, there's no automated signal to retry.
 A strategy memo has no compiler.
-"Is this good strategy?" is subjective.
+"Is this good strategy?" requires a human to read it, think about it, and render judgment.
 Without verification, there's no hill-climbing algorithm for quality.
+Progress is limited by the speed of human feedback.

-This is why progress in coding feels exponential while progress in creative writing feels slower.
-It's not that models are worse at writing—it's that we can't measure "good writing" well enough to optimize for it.
+This is why coding feels like it's improving exponentially while creative writing feels stuck.
+It's not that models are worse at writing—it's that we can't measure "good writing" well enough to let models teach themselves.

 For the technical details on how verification drives agent capability, see Building Agent Evals.
 For why this matters at the platform level, see The Context Aggregator.